 Playa Peña Blanca is also a great beach to go snorkeling where you’ll often spot beautiful sea turtles in crystal clear waters.
 Playa Peña Blanca is only accessible during the summer months.

-Top Rated Tours to Crash Boat Beach & Nearby
+Top Rated Snorkeling Tours in Aguadilla & Nearby

 Best Snorkeling Beaches in Rincon, Puerto Rico

 During the summer months when the surf is down and the water is calmer, head to The Tres Palmas Marine Reserve (Steps Beach), one of the top snorkeling spots on the west coast of the island.
 The beach offers easy access to the marine reserve where you can float above one of the largest Elk Horn Coral gardens in the Caribbean.
 Explore a reef with beautiful rocks, live coral, sea turtles, gorgeous schools of Blue Tang, colorful Angelfish, and more.
-Please Note: Do not attempt to snorkel in the winter, the waters are actually known worldwide for surfing in the winter months.
-The best time to snorkel at Steps is during the month of July.
+Please Note: Do not attempt to snorkel in the winter on your own, please book a tour for a local’s knowledge to help you stay safe.At times, even when the water seems to be calm, you can be surprised by a wave that throws you on the spiky coral wall.
+The best time to snorkel at Steps is during the summer months.

 Top Rated Tours to Steps Beach, Rincon, Puerto Rico